Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: Introduction

 Apart from the connection of GR with thermodynamics, there is another intriguing connection which implies that gravity could be an emergent phenomenon rather than a fundamental force.
 This connection was obtained first by Damour who showed that Einstein's equation, when projected onto a null hypersurface, has the structure of the Navier-Stokes (NS) equation of fluid dynamics \cite{DAMOUR}.
 This projection of Einstein's equation is known as the Damour-Navier-Stokes (DNS) equation.
 The DNS equation contains an extra non-linear term that does not have any fluid-dynamic interpretation.
 This makes the DNS equation distinct from the usual NS equation.
 Later, this fluid dynamic connection was again established by Price and Throne using the membrane paradigm \cite{Price:1986yy}.
 They referred to the equation they obtained as the Hajicek equation instead of the NS equation due to the presence of the extra non-linear term.
 This extra non-linear term can be removed if one replaces the convective derivative by Lie-derivative \cite{Gourgoulhon:2005ng}, or by choosing the local inertial frame as the observer's frame \cite{Padmanabhan:2010rp, Kolekar:2011gw}.
 After this, several works investigated various aspects of this fluid-gravity connection \cite{Parikh:1997ma, Bredberg:2011jq, Bhattacharyya:2008kq, Huang:2011he, Chirco:2011ex, Bai:2012ci, Bredberg:2010ky, Cai:2012mg, Zou:2013ix, Hu:2013lua, Cai:2011xv, Huang:2011kj, Anninos:2011zn, Ling:2013kua, Eling:2012ni, Berkeley:2012kz, Lysov:2017cmc, Wu:2013aov, Compere:2011dx, De:2019wok, De:2018zxo, Chatterjee:2010gp}.

 Most of the work mentioned above on the fluid-gravity connection are based on Einstein's GR.
-A question naturally arises: ``is the fluid-gravity analogy a characteristic of Einstein's gravity only, or can a similar connection be found in other alternative gravity theories?".
+A question naturally arises: ``is the fluid-gravity analogy a characteristic of Einstein's gravity only, or can a similar connection be found in other alternative gravity theories?''.
 It is also interesting to examine how the expressions of fluid parameters (such as pressure, momentum, external force {\it etc.}) and coefficients (such as the bulk viscosity coefficient, shear viscosity coefficient {\it etc.}) get modified in these alternative gravity theory ({\it e.g.} scalar-tensor theory or the higher curvature theory).
 Moreover, in scalar-tensor theory, there has always been a major debate concerning the two conformally related frames in which the theory is described (the Jordan frame and the Einstein frame).
-The debate is whether this mathematical conformal equivalence results in the physical equivalence of the two frames (see the review \cite{Faraoni:1998qx}).
+The debate is whether this mathematical conformal equivalence results in the physical equivalence of the two frames (see the review \cite{Faraoni:1998qx} and also a recent work \cite{Quiros:2018ryt}).
 Regarding this, the recent opinion is that the Jordan and Einstein frames are physically equivalent in the classical limit.
-However, these two frames might not be physically equivalent in the quantum regime \cite{Kamenshchik:2014waa, Banerjee:2016lco}.
+However, these two frames might not be physically equivalent in the quantum regime \cite{Kamenshchik:2014waa, Banerjee:2016lco,Ruf:2017xon} (for a very recent work in this particular direction, see \cite{Frion:2018oij}).
+This frame dependence issue has also been investigated in the perspective of cosmology \cite{Karam:2017zno,Bahamonde:2017kbs,Karam:2018squ}.
 Thus, if the DNS equation can be established in the two frames and the fluid parameters and the coefficients can be identified, it will be interesting to check whether the parameters and the coefficients are equivalent in the two frames or not.